ColtonKawamura/coltonkawamura/_posts/2024-05-01-combine-two-figures-matlab.md

 layout: post
 title: How to Combine Two Plots in Matlab
 date: 2024-05-01 00:32:13
-description: How to Combine Two Plots in Matlab Including all the Data.
+description: How to Combine Two Figures in Matlab Including all the Data.
 tags: matlab
 categories: computing
 ---